Suitable for: Anyone who is a food delivery driver

 Whether you’re in between jobs or needing to earn some extra cash in your spare time, working as a food delivery partner is an exciting venture in the world of sole trading.
 The flexibility of working for yourself means you’re truly in control of how much or how little you earn.
 As you enter the world of sole tradership (working for yourself), there are a few important things you need to set up and maintain.

-The goal of this article is to walk you through the things you need to do in order to commence work as a food delivery partner.
+The goal of this article is to walk you through the things you need to do in order to commence work as a food delivery partner with UberEats, Deliveroo, DoorDash, Menulog or another food delivery platform.
 We’ll also touch on what your tax reporting obligations are as a sole trader, and introduce you to some techniques that can help make tax time super simple and stress-free.

 Do I need an ABN as a food delivery partner?

 Yes!
 As a food delivery partner, you are operating as a sole trader and the food delivery companies are paying you to deliver food for them - as though you are a contractor.
 As a result of this arrangement, you need your own Australian Business Number (ABN) in order to sign up to work for these companies and begin operating.

 NOTE: This does not apply to you if you are employed by a specific restaurant, and deliver food as part of your employment agreement with them.